miguelppais/fishcensus-netlogo/Readme.txt

 World width and length resized for better performance Frame.rate renamed to behavior.time.step and set to 5ths of second Interface re-arranged

+1.0
+World width and length resized for better performance Frame.rate renamed to behavior.time.step and set to 5ths of second Interface re-arranged
+Divers are now a single breed
+max.velocity changed to max.sustained.speed
+burst.speed added
+behavior.time.step renamed movement.time.step and can be set to 10ths or 5ths of a second